When to plant Impatiens in Chambers County, AL

 Chambers County, Alabama is in USDA Hardiness Zone 8a.
 The average last spring frost is April 6 and first fall frost is October 29.

-Chambers County County sits in USDA Zone 8a.
+Chambers County sits in USDA Zone 8a.
 Impatiens grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Impatiens grow in Chambers County County's climate?
+Can Impatiens grow in Chambers County's climate?

 Your Chambers County Garden Planner — Free